I intend to increase the 23% budget for education – Akufo-Addo speaks in London

 Speaking at the Global Education Summit in London on Friday, July 30, President Akufo-Addo said he intends to increase the budget for the educational sector in Ghana.

 “What is our goal?
-I think it is the goal of all of us as a continent, the transformation of our economies from raw material producing economy to value-added economy.

-“You move away from just being producers of natural resources to a value-added economy.
+I think it is the goal of all of us as a continent, the transformation of our economies from raw material producing economy to value-added economy...You move away from just being producers of natural resources to value-added economy."

-“I cannot see that making sure that the population is healthy, and also the population is educated can be conflicting aims and therefore requires, we have to make efforts to achieve both target.
+“I cannot see that making sure that the population is healthy, and also the population is educated can be conflicting aims and therefore requires, we have to make efforts to achieve both target," he said.

-“Those also have to be accommodated and that therefore means as we are expanding the numbers we are also going to be increasing the infrastructure.”
+“Those also have to be accommodated and that, therefore, means as we are expanding the numbers we are also going to be increasing the infrastructure," President Akufo-Addo stated.

-Five Heads of State have all raised their hand for education at #GES2021.— Global Partnership for Education (@GPforEducation) July 29, 2021

-Join them and #RaiseYourHand at https://t.co/ElzE77Fjhz@StateHouseKenya @MBuhari @NGRPresident@NAkufoAddo @GhanaPresidency @LAZARUSCHAKWERA @MalawiGovt @FEGnassingbe @GouvTg #FundEducation pic.twitter.com/PvGzPda2yB